data-wizards/data-wizards.github.io/index.md

 title: Judging Covers
 ---

+December is always busy.
+Are you late for Christmas presents again this year?
+Do you have a lot of young cousins and nieces, and do not know what parameters to choose from when buying books?

+PICTURES ON TWO BOOKCOVERS

+So, based on the looks of these two book covers, which one would you buy?
+Which one would you think had the highest review score?
+Take your time to think....

+ Buckle up and get ready to go through the data story which will uncover the scientific answer to the questions above, and will make sure you are on the same _page_ as the younger ones for the holiday seasons in the years to come.

 ## Introduction
 We would like to judge books by their covers and tell the story of how the aesthetics of a book's cover can influence its reception by the general public, as measured by its sales and reviews.